-Any student determined to be engaged in the possession or use of tobacco, tobacco products, E - Cigarettes, or lookalike tobacco products.
+Any student determined to be engaged in the possession or use of tobacco, tobacco products, electronic smoking devices with nicotine oil, or look-alike tobacco products.

-- First offense: Two-week suspension from participating in all co-curricular activities, events, and/or contests.
+First offense: Two-week suspension from participating in all co-curricular activities, events, and/or contests.
 This can be reduced to a one-week suspension if a tobacco evaluation of the student is completed and verified by school officials at the student's expense.
-Student would still attend practices and meetings. - Second offense: Five-week suspension from participation in all co-curricular activities, events, and/or contests.
+Student would still attend practices and meetings.

+Second offense: Five-week suspension from participation in all co-curricular activities, events, and/or contests.
 This can be reduced to a three-week suspension if a tobacco evaluation of the student is completed and verified by school officials at the student's expense.
-Student would still attend practices and meetings. - Third offense: Suspension from participating in all co-curricular activities, events, and/or contests for the remainder of the school year.
+Student would still attend practices and meetings.

+Third offense: Suspension from participating in all co-curricular activities, events, and/or contests for the remainder of the school year.